neilkach/optimized-kan/README.md

 ## 7. Notes
 - The FastKAN implementation on which we applied our optimizations was inspired by and based on the following github repo: [FastKAN](https://github.com/ZiyaoLi/fast-kan)
+- Model Architecture files are located in `kan/`
+- Traces are saved in `traces/`
+- Data for visualizations were exported from WanB and moved into `data/`